 The following procedures apply to allegations of discrimination and/or harassment (collectively referred to as "harassment") on the basis of a student's race, color, national origin, religion, gender, sexual orientation, disability or any other applicable legally protected status.
-In addition to these regulations, consult the District's procedures outlined in Section J of the Policy Manual under the "Child Abuse" policy and regulations when dealing with alleged staff-to-student gender (sexual) harassment.
+In addition to these regulations, consult the District's procedures outlined in policies 1-201, Equal Educational Opportunity and Non-Discrimination (Students); 1-203, "Equal Opportunity - Prohibited Sex Discrimination (Title IX); 5-408, Hazing Prevention; and 5-409, Prohibition on Harassment, Intimidation and Bullying when dealing with alleged staff-to-student gender (sexual) harassment.

-The District's procedures for processing student complaints, other than for harassment, under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and/or the Individuals with Disabilities Education Act are found in Section I of the Policy Manual.
+The District's procedures for processing student complaints, other than for harassment, under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and/or the Individuals with Disabilities Education Act are found in Section One of the Policy Manual.